Sexual violence can happen to anyone and it is NEVER the victim’s fault.

 - Many perpetrators of sexual assault are someone the victim knows.

-- Sexual violence can happen on a date or at a party.
+- Sexual violence can happen in many different contexts, including on a date or at a party.

 Proactive Strategies to Minimize Risk

 Challenge the Attitudes That Make Sexual Violence Acceptable

 - Resist sexist attitudes.
 Attitudes which suggest that one gender exists solely for the pleasure of another, or that one gender’s role is to improve the quality of another’s life become part of a rapist’s justification.

 - Don’t make or laugh at degrading jokes.
 Individuals who make abusive comments or use sexist language to describe others contribute to the conditions that make violence so widespread.
 Voice your opposition to such language.
 Chances are you aren't the only one who doesn't find it funny.